Skip to main content

 Connecting < KINSHIP > Healing

-This year's theme of KINSHIP is a call-to-action to recognize that shared humanity should be at the center of supporting all survivors and victims of crime.
+The 2025 theme of KINSHIP was a call-to-action to recognize that shared humanity should be at the center of supporting all survivors and victims of crime.
 KINSHIP is a state of being with survivors that drives vital connections and increases access to services, rights, and healing.
 KINSHIP is where victim advocacy begins.

 NCVRW 2025 Workshop and Crime Victim Service Awards Ceremony